RAMPAGELLC/knight/README.md

 # Knight
 Knight; The Roblox Game Framework.
 Knight is a robust framework to assist your needs with organization & tools while developing on Roblox.

-This is the barebones verison without additional softwared, if you want something with more starter modules check out the Knight Plus: https://github.com/RAMPAGELLC/KnightPlus
+This is the barebones verison without additional software, if you want something with more starter modules check out the Knight Plus: https://github.com/RAMPAGELLC/KnightPlus

 # Documentation
 https://knight.vq9o.com